Umar-Waseem/Personal-Expenses-Mobile-Application/README.md

 # Expenses_App

-A new Flutter project.
-An basic personal expenses app i made in flutter as a practice
+### Another flutter project.
+## A really simple expense tracker app written in flutter with the functionality to track expenses for the past 7 days or a week.
+### Let me know for feedbacks or issues.